16th February 2017

 Once you’ve received your bike, your journey along the cycle routes can start, and it won’t take long to understand why this trail has been named one of Europe’s most famous cycling paths.
 As well as the beautiful views, you can also learn about the historic sites along the way, including The Fischermuseum, the Mauthausen Memorial, and Neuer Dom; the largest cathedral in Austria.

-Available to book from £560.00 including accommodation but excluding flights, this is the perfect route to take on your first cycling holiday.
+This is the perfect route to take on your first cycling holiday.
 There are also a few stops along the way where you can go for a dip in the river, so don’t forget to pack your swimming gear.
 This easy route is self-guided, meaning you can travel at your own pace and stop off wherever you desire.

 If you’re wanting to enjoy a bit of winter cycling, but don’t fancy battling Britain’s unpredictable weather, this unique two island cycling holiday in the Canary Islands is perfect for you.